 Discussion

 In haploid yeast that were disomic for one or more chromosomes, it was found that some samples actually had a fitness gain.
 However, these samples showed no reduction in gene expression on the aneuploid chromosome, indicating there was no whole-chromosome dosage compensation occurring.
 They also found that these samples utilized posttranscriptional methods of protein attenuation and that no RNA-level compensation was occurring (Torres et al. 2010).

+The rate of aneuploidy is affected by the level of heterozygosity

+Whole-chromosome average gene expression correlates nearly perfectly with the expected ratio of an aneuploid chromosome

+Dosage sensitive genes were found to be not significantly differentially-expressed on aneuploid chromosomes

+Our findings conclude that there is no whole-chromosome dosage compensation in spontaneously-aneuploid yeast

 Previous studies have found that aneuploids exhibit a delay in the cell cycle during G1 phase, take up more glucose than euploids, and show growth inhibition on media that interrupts protein degradation (Torres et al. 2007).